stephencwelch/self_driving_cars/README.md

 ![](videos/training_animation_smaller.gif)

 This repository contains a set of companion notebooks to the Welch Labs Self-Driving Car series.

 ## Note
 For notebooks to display graphics properly you many need to launch the jupyter notebook from the root of this repo.

 ## Setup

 The Python 3 [Anaconda Distribution](https://www.anaconda.com/download) is the easiest way to get going with the notebooks and code presented here.

 (Optional) You may want to create a virtual environment for this repository:

 ~~~
-conda create -n cv python=3
+conda create -n cv python=3.6
-source activate cv
+conda activate cv
 ~~~

 You'll need to install the jupyter notebook to run the notebooks: